 (C) The department shall complete a report for each complaint at the conclusion of the investigation summarizing all allegations, the results of the investigation, and the expectations for correction of any confirmed violations of the requirements of this rule.
 The report shall be kept on file at the department.
 A copy of the report containing substantiated or discovered non-compliance findings shall be provided to the superintendent and the program coordinator.

-(E) The department shall immediately notify the local public children services agency upon receipt of a complaint that includes allegations of child abuse or child neglect, and shall send to the public children services agency a follow-up letter which includes:
+(E) The department shall immediately notify the local public children services agency upon receipt of a complaint that includes allegations of child abuse or child neglect, and shall send to the public children services agency a follow-up letter that includes:

 (1) A summary of the allegations;